top of page

 Do I need to have an x-ray or MRI?

 Imaging is ordered when your doctor feels that it is necessary.
-Not all patients will need imaging, but if the doctor does give you a prescription for imaging, have it done as soon as possible.
+Not all patients will need imaging, but if the doctor gives you a prescription for imaging, have it done as soon as possible.
 If you have had previous imaging, bring it with you on your first visit.

 Do I need a referral?